 Instructions

-• In a bowl, combine the Worcestershire sauce, mustard, brown sugar, and tomato sauce.
+• Make the Sauce – In a medium bowl, combine the tomato sauce, ketchup, Worcestershire sauce, mustard, and brown sugar, and set it aside.

 Nutrition Per Serving